Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 Treating psychological addiction is about more than just stopping a behavior; it’s about healing the mind and learning new ways to cope.
 Because it’s rooted in thoughts, feelings, and learned behaviors, the most effective drug addiction treatment approaches are therapeutic.
 Evidence-based therapies help you get to the root of the addiction and build a strong foundation for lasting recovery.

-Approaches like cognitive-behavioral therapy (CBT) are highly effective because they teach you to identify the negative thought patterns and triggers that lead to cravings.
+Approaches like Cognitive Behavioral Therapy CBT are highly effective because they teach you to identify the negative thought patterns and triggers that lead to cravings.
 Once you recognize them, you can start to challenge and change them.
 Motivational interviewing is another powerful tool that helps you find your own internal motivation to change, moving past any feelings of uncertainty.

 Through individual counseling and group therapy, you can develop healthy coping mechanisms to manage stress and difficult emotions without turning to a substance.
 At Red Ribbon Recovery, we use these proven methods to help you rewire your brain for a healthier, more fulfilling life.
 If you’re ready to heal, we encourage you to learn how rehab works and seek professional guidance.